9 Crucial Ecommerce Website Do’s & Don’ts to Remember

-It’s an exciting time for online retailers.
+It is an exciting time for online retailers.
 Now more than ever, people are heading online to order products.
-In 2021, there were a vast 2.14 billion online orders placed.
-And as new technologies emerge, businesses can make their websites more interactive, and personalized than ever before.
+In 2021 there were a vast 2.14 billion online orders placed.
+And as new technologies emerge businesses can make their websites more interactive and personalized than ever before.

-It’s easy to get carried away with this online innovation.
-But it’s also easy to overlook basic steps that can determine your online access.
-Are you starting a new ecommerce website, and unsure where to start?
-Here are some eCommerce website Do’s and Don’ts to get you started, and some practices that are best avoided.
+It is easy to get carried away with this online innovation.
+But it is also easy to overlook basic steps that can determine your online access.
+Are you starting a new ecommerce website and unsure where to start?
+Here are some eCommerce website Do and Do not to get you started and some practices that are best avoided.